 a.
 One (1) point for each Module completed and passed by a Master Mason.
 Each Module is designed to inform the Master Mason of Masonic Law and procedure.
 Each segment refers to a different section of the Masonic Digest.
 As he progresses through the three modules, he will also be instructed in the Mentor's Manual, Masonic Etiquette, Masonic Education Booklets, and other Masonic Publications.
-This will give him further knowledge of Masonry and the workings of the Lodge.
+This will give him further knowledge of Masonry and the workings of the a.
+Lodge Officers should meet at least quarterly during the Masonic Year.
+The Worshipful Master must schedule one meeting right after his election and before installation.
+At this meeting, the Worshipful Master reveals his Appointed Lodge Officers.
+He also appoints the mandated Standing Committees in Section 10.01 of the Uniform Code of By-Laws which consist of Finance, Vigilance, Petitions, Masonic Education, Board of Relief, Charity, Lodge Property, and any other Committees mandated by the Lodge By-Laws, a Lodge Mentor, a Lodge Masonic Education Tutor, reveals his budget, the schedule for the Lodge, and presents his plans for the ensuing year.
+He solicits input from the Officers ensuring them they are part of a team.
+Accepting any input is his prerogative.
+The other monthly meeting should be before a Stated Communication when the Master is informed of all the business that will be brought to the floor.
+Having all Officers present at these meetings ensures knowledge and continuity in governing of the Lodge.

+Lodge.
 It is excellent material for the Mason passing through the chairs on his way to the East.
 All grading of these examinations will be conducted by the Zone Chairman.